tweedge/ru-ok/README.md

 For each measurement:
 * I input a target domain or IP
-* I request 10 probes from a sample major internet-connected countries worldwide, plus 10 probes from only within Russian IP space, plus 5 *more* probes from only within Belarusian IP space
+* I request 10 probes from a sample major internet-connected countries worldwide, plus 10 probes from only within Russian IP space, plus 5 *more* probes from only within Belarusian IP space (for SSL measurements)
   * **New:** I'm also collecting 3 measurements from Ukraine, 1 from Poland, and 1 from Romainia.
 Not doing anything with them yet though - stay tuned!
   * **Changed:** Due to the number of targets and relatively low number of Belarusian targets, the sampling rate for Belarus has decreased to 5 probes per measurement from 10.
+  * **Changed:** Due to the high cost of TCP "ping" measurements in the RIPE Atlas system (these are actually TCP-based traceroutes, see FAQ), the results collected are going to be halved starting on 2022-03-17.
 * If required, all probes individually perform a DNS lookup for the target domain
 * All probes perform their desired measurement check (more on this in a minute)
 * Probes report the data retrieved - or any errors encountered - to RIPE Atlas